LimingXLiming/JiangLiming/_pages/Publication.md

 #### Major Conference Publication

 <ul>
-  <li>Liming Jiang, C.Chen, A. Usmani, 2021.
-A Novel Timber-Steel Composite Section Using Char Layer as Insulation to Protect Steel, World Conference on Timber Engineering (WCTE2021), Santiago.</li>
+  <li>Liming Jiang, C.Cheng, A. Usmani, 2021.
+A Comceptual Timber-Steel Composite Section Using Char Layer as Insulation to Protect Steel, World Conference on Timber Engineering (WCTE2021), Santiago.</li>
   <li> Liming Jiang, M.A.Orbi, J. Qiu, A.Usmani, 2020.
 Modelling concrete slabs subjected to localised fire action with opensees, 10th International Conference on Structures in Fire (SIF 2020), Queensland. (selected for JSFE).</li>
    <li> M.A.Orbi, Liming Jiang, A.Usmani, J. Torero, 2020.
 The Collapse of World Trade Center 7: Revisited, 10th International Conference on Structures in Fire (SIF 2020), Queensland. (invited for extended publication in Fire Technology).</li>
     <li>H.Hajiloo,  Liming Jiang,  A. Usmani, M.Green , 2018.
 Collapse analysis of the Plasco Tower using OpenSees, 10th International Conference on Structures in Fire, Belfast (selected for JSFE). </li>